 Legend: н Registration in Honors sections is controlled by the SC Honors College.
-Non- Honors students can request permission to enroll in Honors sections by completing the Honors Request form, available from the Undergraduate Office (LC 413). bold required for all Mathematics degrees at USC italics one of these courses is required - before taking MATH 554
+Non- Honors students can request permission to enroll in Honors sections by completing the Honors Request form, available from the Undergraduate Office (LC 413). bold required for all Mathematics majors italics one of these courses is required - before taking MATH 554